SolaceLabs/pubsubplus-cf-dev/README.md

 _You can use 'cf' from cli-tools, or directly from your host computer, they both access the same CF instance_

-For example if you deployed the default Shared VMR, a "shared" service plan will be available and you can do this:
+For example if you deployed the default enterprise-shared VMR, a "shared" service plan will be available and you can do this:

 ~~~~
 cf m